 - 1. You may feel bloated after the procedure because of the air used during the examination.
 Burping, walking, lying on your left side, or passing flatus, should help. - 2.
 The medication used for sedation, often causes amnesia for the period of the procedure and for a short time thereafter.
 You may, therefore, not remember the details of what happened or what the doctor explained to you afterwards.
-If this is the case, please call our office to review the findings.
+We will contact you the day after the examination (or if before a weekend or holiday, on our next business day) to again review the findings from the examination.
 If a biopsy was taken, these results are usually ready in 10-14 days. - 3.
-If you should have any other questions, please do not hesitate to contact the office at 301-251-9555. - revised 12/02/2010
+If you should have any other questions, please do not hesitate to contact the office at 301-251-9555.

+^{} revised 12/02/2010